-When you press the SCAN side of the SCAN/A. SEL bar repeatedly until you see D-SCAN in the center display, or push the interface selector to the right, the first track of the current disc plays for about 10 seconds.
+When you press the SCAN side of the SCAN/A. SEL bar repeatedly until you see SCAN in the center display and the disc number begins to blink, or push the interface selector to the right, the first track of the current disc plays for about 10 seconds.
 You will see SCAN next to DISC on the screen.
 The disc number is blinking and SCAN is also shown in the center display.
 To listen to the rest of the disc, press and hold the SCAN side of the bar until you hear a beep, or push the interface selector to the right again within 10 seconds.